nickearl/steam_widget/README.md

 1) Add steamwidget.php and style.css somewhere accessible.
 The plugin is optimized to run as an iframe, sidebar widget, Drupal block view, etc

-2) Include style.css wherever you're displaying the widget or add the styles to whatever stylesheet will be used
+2) Include style.css wherever you're displaying the widget or add the styles to whatever stylesheet will be used.
+The !important declarations may be needed if you have a stubborn CMS (ie, Drupal), otherwise they can be removed